Phlipinator/RSVP_Eyetracking_Notes/Beyond Gaze_Preliminary Analysis of Pupil Dilation and Blink Rates in an fMRI Study of Program Comprehension.md

 ## Short Summary ##
 A study is presented in which eye-tracking data (more precisely pupil dilation and blink rate) is used to measure CL to better understand program comprehension.
-*A detailed description on how pupil dilation is measured and corrected fro screen brightness is provided.*
+*A detailed description on how pupil dilation is measured and corrected for screen brightness is provided.*

 ## Interesting Quotes ##
 - "As our snippets are not uniform in length, each snippet is different in their perceived brightness.
 Thus, the snippets may influence pupil dilation by their brightness, independent of the change in cognitive load."